-At the year end the Scheme held collateral of £Nil (2021: £1,175k) and had pledged collateral of £26,387k (2021: £6,382k) in respect of over-the-counter (OTC) swaps.
+At the year end the Scheme had pledged collateral of £6,438k (2022: £26,387k) in respect of over-the-counter (OTC) swaps.

-At the year end, the Scheme held repurchase agreements within its pooled investment vehicles using its government bonds as the underlying security.
+At the year end, the Scheme held repurchase agreements within its pooled investment vehicles using its Government Bonds as the underlying security.
 The Scheme retains the entitlement to receive income accruing on these securities and has a contractual agreement to repurchase the securities at a specified future date.